skeeto/w64devkit/README.md

 ## Notes

+Since the development kit is intended to be flexible, light, and portable — i.e. run from anywhere, in place, and no installation is necessary — the binaries are all optimized for size, not speed.

 Due to [an old GCC bug][bug], we must build a cross-compiler to cross-compile GCC itself because, due to host contamination, GCC can only be correctly and safely cross-compiled by a matching version.

-Since the development kit is intended to be flexible, light, and portable — i.e. run from anywhere, in place, and no installation is necessary — the binaries are all optimized for size, not speed.

 I'd love to include Git, but unfortunately Git's build system doesn't quite support cross-compilation, and it's hostile to installation-free .zip distribution (lots of symlinks).

-It would be nice to have a better shell like Bash.
-BusyBox's ash is limited, and the Windows port is quirky even more limited.
-Unfortunately, neither Bash nor Zsh have native Windows support.
+A decent backup solution would be [Quilt][quilt], but it's written in Perl.

 What about sanitizer support?
 That would be fantastic, but unfortunately libsanitizer [has not yet been ported from MSVC to Mingw-w64][san]